Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Models, and observed quantities

+where $k$ is the winding number, its value can be $ k = \pm 1, \pm 2, \cdots$.
+The symbol ``c" means the counterclockwise direction on the integral path.
+On a lattice, the integral may be approximated by the sum of the angle differences over a plaquette(triangle or hexagon).
+To constrain the angular difference within the range $(-\pi,\pi]$, in the calculation process~\cite{PhysRevB.97.045207,Heyang:40503}, the saw function is used, whose expression is defined as

+Through detailed calculations, both the clockwise and counterclockwise vortex winding numbers of the triangle are found to be 1.
+In Appendix~\ref{sec:c}, an example is shown to calculate the vortex winding number.

 In Figs.~\ref{fig:wxdy} (a)-(d), the vortex configurations on the triangular faces are shown.
 The blue represents a counterclockwise vortex and the green represents a clockwise vortex, but both have a winding number $k=1$.
 In Figs.~\ref{fig:wxdy} (e)-(f), the vortex configurations on the honeycomb faces are shown.
 Both have a winding number $k=1$.
 However, as shown in Figs.~\ref{fig:wxdy} (g)-(h), both have a winding number $k=-2$.

 To further illustrate this, we can consider the angular differences in various geometric configurations to show the characteristics of the vortex.
-The following three equations describe the sum of the angular differences in triangular and honeycomb faces:
+The following three equations describe the sum of the angular differences in the faces of triangular and honeycomb: \usetikzlibrary{arrows.meta}